Innes Statement Of Claim

 (g) Innes and her campaign employed backroom games and tactics in the riding.

 (h) Innes and members of her team are “bullies” and “intimidators.”
 This must be looked at in the context of all of the allegations made against Innes and her campaign team in the surrounding time.
-The reference to “the behaviour” is a general reference to the “bullying” and “intimidation” that was published by MacNaughton and was being written about and discussed by the media and the public.
+The reference to “the behavior” is a general reference to the “bullying” and “intimidation” that was published by MacNaughton and was being written about and discussed by the media and the public.

 45. The comments referred to in paragraph 40 were made maliciously and intended to be heard by as many people as possible so as to malign Innes and accomplish the purpose referred to in paragraph 34 hereof.